 Romania is one of the lowest-priced countries for hiring workers in Europe.
-While the average Swiss worker earns close to 4,500 euros per month, Romanians earn just 432 euros: just one-tenth as much.
+While the average Swiss worker earns close to $11,450 per month, Romanians earn just $1,490, one-tenth as much.

 Here’s the interesting part: Some countries in Southwest and Eastern Europe, like Romania and Georgia, are perhaps some of the most attractive places for hiring talent for everything from technical and website work to data entry.

-In fact, more and more entrepreneurs are telling me they are no longer hiring in the Philippines, Southeast Asia, or India.
-An increasing number of high-end entrepreneurs are favoring eastern European countries like Ukraine, Moldova, and Romania for outsourcing.
+In fact, more and more entrepreneurs are no longer hiring in the Philippines, Southeast Asia, or India.
+An increasing number of high-end entrepreneurs are favoring Eastern European countries for outsourcing.

 This concept of “nearshoring” is gaining steam as businesses realize that productivity is even more important than cost savings.

-Nearshoring is somewhere in between “onshoring” and “offshoring”.
-Offshoring is, of course, hiring call center agents in the Philippines or data entry people in Bangladesh, while onshoring is the practice of repatriating jobs to the western world that every “fairness”-minded politicians crave.
+Nearshoring is somewhere in between “onshoring” and “offshoring.”
+Offshoring is hiring call center agents in the Philippines or data entry people in Bangladesh, while onshoring is the practice of repatriating jobs to the Western world.

-It’s a lot cheaper than manufacturing the stuff in Germany and involves less government nonsense than setting up a factory in Spain or France.
-And the fact that Malta offers some intriguing tax benefits right in the heart of Europe is a benefit, as well.
+For example, in Malta, it’s a lot cheaper to manufacture than in Germany and involves less government nonsense than setting up a factory in Spain or France.
+And the fact that Malta offers some intriguing tax benefits right in the heart of Europe is also a benefit.

 Similarly, a lot of German companies, as well as Amazon, are shipping lower-rent tasks right over to Poland.

-For entrepreneurs who need virtual assistants or other non-technical labor, Romania is one of my top picks for several reasons:
+For entrepreneurs who need virtual assistants or other non-technical labor, Eastern Europe is one of our top picks for several reasons:

-I’m not saying everyone here speaks English.
-Far from it, especially in the older generation still living off the fumes of the past communist regime.
+Not everyone speaks English there, especially not the older generation, with some jurisdictions still living off the fumes of the past communist regime.

-However, there are a number of American companies here in Romania and plenty of Romanian workers who have been very well-trained in American English and even American culture.
+However, there are a number of American companies in there and plenty of ]workers who have been very well-trained in American English and even American culture.
 It’s easy to have a conversation with smart young people here and never have to repeat or explain yourself.

-One of the reasons I tend to be a contrarian is that I believe the herd mentality removes value and drives up prices.
-Ever since Tim Ferriss wrote The Four Hour Workweek, people have been hiring Filipino assistants to help them build their muse and handle tedious tasks.
+At Nomad Capitalist, we believe that the herd mentality removes value and drives up prices.
+Ever since Tim Ferriss wrote The Four-Hour Workweek, people have been hiring Filipino assistants to help them handle tedious tasks.

-For that same $500 a month, you can hire a Romanian whose equivalent English skills are better on average, and whose culture is more closely aligned with yours.
-Romanians are also highly tech-savvy, considering the region’s success in mathematics and technical education.
+You can hire a Romanian whose equivalent English skills are better on average and whose culture is more closely aligned with yours.
+Romanians are also highly tech-savvy, considering the region’s mathematics and technical education success.

 By contrast, Romania isn’t really any more expensive than non-EU states like Albania or Serbia.
 This can be a real benefit if you want to hire staff in a physical work environment; starting a company in the EU can be used to get you European Union residency and future citizenship.

-The likes of Romania and Hungary have some of the fastest internet speeds in the world, rivaling those in Tokyo or Hong Kong.
-In fact, short of plugging directly into a fiber line, you can’t do much better.
-I got download speeds as high as 101MB/second in my apartment in Bucharest yesterday.
+The likes of Romania and Hungary have some of the fastest internet speeds in the world, rivaling those in Tokyo or Hong Kong, with an average download speed as high as 260.97 Mbps.

 Even if your staff works remotely, they need fast and reliable internet to get their job done.
-Internet service is Romania is damn cheap by US standards especially considering speeds are far better.
+Internet service in part of Europe is very cheap by US standards, especially considering speeds are far better.
 That’s quite something.
 Considering hiring those workers in the States would cost you a lot more.

-Of course, Romania isn’t the only place to benefit from higher-quality affordable staff using nearshoring.
-In Southeast Asia, countries like Malaysia and even Singapore offer lower-cost labor than you may be used to in the US or Europe, all with less government red tape.
+Of course, Eastern Europe isn’t the only place to benefit from higher-quality, affordable staff using nearshoring.
+Countries like Malaysia and Singapore in Southeast Asia offer lower-cost labor than you may be used to in the US or Europe, all with less governmental red tape.

-Those countries compare rather favorably to the Philippines when you consider that almost all young Malaysians, for instance, are well-educated and speak pretty good English at a starting salary of barely $600.
+Those countries compare somewhat favorably to the Philippines when you consider that almost all young Malaysians, for instance, are well-educated and speak pretty good English.

-In the Americas, smaller pockets in countries like Mexico and Panama offer more affordable labor not just for manufacturing, but for technical and financial work.
+In the Americas, smaller pockets in countries like Mexico and Panama offer more affordable labor for manufacturing and technical and financial work.

-While I obviously believe in offshoring your business, your investments, and your capital, I am seeing a trend away from offshoring labor.
-There will always be a need for cheap tasks being done in Bangladesh or Nepal.
+While we believe in offshoring your business, investments, and capital, we have seen a trend away from offshoring labor.
+However, there will always be a need for cheap tasks being done in the likes of Bangladesh or Nepal.

-However, entrepreneurs I know have gone from “hire people for $1” to “hire people who can get the job done with no-nonsense” in order to stay in business and grow.
-It’s the abundance mentality: invest a little bit more a little more smartly, and potentially get a lot more in return.
+Entrepreneurs have moved away from hiring people for $1 to “hiring people who can get the job done with no-nonsense in order to stay in business and grow.
+It’s the abundance mentality: invest a little bit more, a little more smartly, and potentially get a lot more in return.